 Go to the dollar store.

-Don't underestimate the value of a dollar, or of a dollar store.
-From paper plates and potato chips to shampoo and socks, dollar stores are stocked with almost everything you could ever imagine wanting or needing, and all at insanely reasonable prices.
+Don't underestimate the value of a dollar—or of a dollar store.
+From paper plates and potato chips to shampoo and socks, dollar stores are stocked with almost everything you could ever imagine wanting or needing, and all at super reasonable prices.

 Buy items when they're not in season.

 Buy winter coats in the spring and swimsuits in the fall.
-Stores often hold great end-of-season sales in which these staples will drop to their lowest prices, making transitional periods the perfect time to stock up.
+Stores often hold great end-of-season sales, during which these staples will drop to their lowest prices.
+Transitional periods are the perfect time to stock up!

 Take a basket instead of a cart.